anmolthakur74/task-3-linear-regression/README.md

 | R²     | 0.65             |

 These values suggest that the model has learned a reasonably good fit.
 The R² value of 0.65 means that approximately 65% of the variation in house prices is explained by the features used.
 While there's room for improvement, especially with advanced models or better feature engineering, this provides a solid foundation for linear regression.

 ---

-## Coefficient Interpretation

-The model's coefficients show how each input feature contributes to the predicted price.
-For example:
-- A unit increase in `area` increases the price by X units (holding others constant).
-- Features like `mainroad_yes` or `furnishingstatus_furnished` show the price premium of such attributes.

----